cityofaustin/Residential-Permitting/_project_steps/deck/define.md

 Having certain trees on your property may require a tree permit.

-Having certain trees on your property may require a tree permit.
-If any of your trees measure 19 inches or more in diameter, they are protected and require a Tree Permit before you start construction.
-You will also need to pay an additional fee.

 #### How to measure your trees

 Measure the diameters of any trees on your property.
 You can calculate the diameter of a tree by taking a measurement of the trunk at 4.5 feet from the ground.
 Not all trees grow straight up from the ground.
 Some grow on a slope, others lean to one side, and some branch out near the ground.
 If these sound like one of your trees, [use this diagram to](https://www.austintexas.gov/sites/default/files/files/Planning/City_Arborist/Tree_Measurement_Diagram.pdf) help you take an accurate measurement.

+ If any of your trees measure 19 inches or more in diameter, they are protected and require a Tree Permit before you start construction.
+You will also need to pay an additional fee.

  You will not be able to remove trees that are 19 inches or more in diameter and also considered heritage trees.
 Learn more about [protected trees and their construction requirements](/residential-toolkit/building-near-a-tree/).

 ### Make sure you can get a permit